-Utilities like PG&E want to stop California’s solar progress.
+Utilities want to stop California’s solar progress.
 Don’t give up your solar power.

 California is a solar state where the sun belongs to everyone.
 Popular policies like net metering are helping millions of middle and working class Californians save money and clean up our air.